cloudshiftinc/codeartifact-gradle-plugin/README.md

 This plugin provides support for using AWS CodeArtifact Maven reposistories as a Gradle repository.

-Fetching of CodeArtifact tokens is handled by this plugin, with tokens being cached to reduce the number of requests to AWS.
+Fetching of CodeArtifact tokens is handled by this plugin, with tokens being securely cached to reduce the number of requests to AWS.

 ## Getting Started